Ail-nare/ZipInt/README.md

 ### Header based library.

-Seriation method that compressed the data for any numeric type and UTF-16/UTF-32 string (std::wstring).
+Serialisation method that compressed the data for any numeric type and UTF-16/UTF-32 string (std::wstring).
-The size of the number can be virtualy.
+The size of the number can be virtualy infinite.

 ---